blue-fish-0/blue-fish-0.github.io/docs/classification_mushroom_edibility.md

 /// caption
 Test set AUCs for all classification models
 ///
-In the figure above, we observe that random forest and k-nn achieved 1.0 (perfect) test set AUCs.
-This means that for every poisonous mushroom in the test set, these models predicted a higher probability of being poisonous than all the edible mushroom in the test set.
+In the figure above, we observe that random forest and k-NN achieved 1.0 (perfect) test set AUCs.
+This means that for every poisonous mushroom in the test set, these models predicted a higher probability of being poisonous than for all the edible mushroom in the test set.

 ## Model Interpretation